openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

         expression '&&' expression
         ;

-The conditional-and operator groups left-to-right.
+The *conditional-and* operator groups left-to-right.

-The conditional-and operator is fully associative as regards both the result value and side effects (i.e., the evaluations of the expressions *((a)* && *(b))* && *(c)* and *(a)* && *((b)* && *(c))* produce the same result, and the same side effects occur in the same order for any *a*, *b* and *c*).
+The *conditional-and* operator is fully associative as regards both the result value and side effects (i.e., the evaluations of the expressions *((a)* && *(b))* && *(c)* and *(a)* && *((b)* && *(c))* produce the same result, and the same side effects occur in the same order for any *a*, *b*, and *c*).

 .. index::
    conditional-and operator